Nothing is more valuable than the benefit of hindsight from someone with experience, especially if you want to become a mnemonics dictionary.

 1. No One Cares About The Size Of Your Memory Palace

 When people start out with mnemonics, they usually start working on one MASSIVE Memory Palace.
+Here are 5 Memory Palace examples to help you do better.

 I made this mistake myself once in awhile at the beginning, and have at times have created mega-sized Memory Palaces.